0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

-I researched and tested a lot of ideas for this, and finally found out that the simplest and most effective approach is to provide a mini **sinks development tutorial** that explains the different functions from the pgwatch gRPC API, their parameters, return values, and how users can make use of the predefined server logic to easily develop their own custom sinks.
+I researched and tested a lot of ideas for this, and finally found out that the simplest and most effective approach is to provide a mini **sinks development tutorial** that explains the different functions from the pgwatch gRPC API, their parameters, return values, and how users can make use of the predefined server logic in pgwatch_rpc_server to easily develop their own custom sinks.

 #### Pull Requests